Community, Support, and Compassion in Maine

 The following is a list of resources in Maine, for everyone.
 There are lots of really cool organizations in Maine looking to extend a hand to those in need, or to those searching for community.
-Some provide a service for a small donation, and most don’t charge a dime.
+Some provide a service for a small donation through online giving, and most don’t charge a dime.
 So, bookmark this page and get to know this list.
 I’ve included blurbs about the organizations from the websites themselves.

 If you know of an organization or group that is not listed, please share in the comment section below and I will happily add it to the list.

 Drum roll please.
 Kind People of Maine – here is a list of inclusive, awesome, affordable (and in most cases, FREE) resources for all people.

 We have all known the long loneliness, and we have found that the answer is community. ~Dorothy Day